-- 1. When a fair coin is tossed twice, what is the probability of two heads? - 2.
-When a fair coin is tossed twice, what is the probability of one head and one tail? - 3.
-When a fair coin is tossed three times, what is the probability of exactly two tails? - 4.
-When a fair coin is tossed 100 times, what is the probability of exactly two tails? - 5.
-A coin is tossed 3 times.
-What is the probability of all three tosses being heads if you know that at least one of the tosses came up heads? - 6.
-If a jar contains four balls, one red, two blue, and one white, and two balls are drawn at random from the jar (without replacement), what is the probability that neither ball is blue? - 7.
-If a jar contains four balls, one red, two blue, and one white, and two balls are drawn at random from the jar (without replacement), what is the probability that neither ball is blue if you know that the white ball is one of the two drawn?
+- 1. When a fair coin is tossed, what is the probability of the coin coming up tails? - 2.
+When a fair coin is tossed twice, what is the probability of two heads? - 3.
+When a fair coin is tossed twice, what is the probability of one head and one tail? - 4.
+When a fair coin is tossed three times, what is the probability of exactly two tails? - 5.
+If a jar contains three balls, one red, one blue, and one white, and two balls are drawn at random from the jar (without replacement), what is the probability that neither ball is blue? - 6.
+If a jar contains five balls, one red, two blue, and two white, and two balls are drawn at random from the jar (without replacement), what is the probability that both balls are white? - 7.
+If a jar contains five balls, one red, two blue, and two white, and two balls are drawn at random from the jar (replacing each after it's drawn), what is the probability that both balls are white? - 8.
+If a jar contains five balls, one red, two blue, and two white, and three balls are drawn at random from the jar (replacing each after it's drawn), what is the probability that the balls are drawn red, blue, and white in that order?

-- 8. If a jar contains five balls, one red, two blue, and two white, and three balls are drawn at random from the jar (replacing each after it's drawn), what is the probability that the balls are drawn red, blue, and white in that order? - 9.
-If a jar contains five balls, one red, two blue, and two white, and three balls are drawn at random from the jar (replacing each after it's drawn), what is the probability that the balls are drawn red, blue, and white, not necessarily in that order? - 10.
+- 9. If a jar contains five balls, one red, two blue, and two white, and three balls are drawn at random from the jar (replacing each after it's drawn), what is the probability that the balls are drawn red, blue, and white, not necessarily in that order? - 10.
 If two cards are drawn from a standard deck, what is the probability of both cards being clubs? - 11.
 If two cards are drawn from a standard deck, what is the probability of both cards being face cards? - 12.
 If two cards are drawn from a standard deck, what is the probability of both cards being red aces? - 13.
 If a standard die is tossed, what is the probability that the result is at least 5? - 14.
 If a standard die is tossed twice, what is the probability that the total is exactly 5? - 15.
 What is the probability that when a die is tossed twice, the difference between the two rolls is exactly two? - 16.
-A standard die is tossed twice.
-What is the probability that the second roll is higher than the first? - 17.
-If a standard die is tossed three times consecutively, what is the probability that each result is higher than the one before? - 18.
-If three standard dice are tossed, what is the probability that the total on all three dice is at least 17? - 19.
-If someone knows your password is a six-character string of letters, what is their probability of guessing it in a single try? - 20.
-If someone knows your password is a case-sensitive six-character string of letters, what is their probability of guessing it in a single try? - 21.
-If someone knows your password is a case-sensitive six-character string of letters and numerals, what is their probability of guessing it in a single try? - 22.
-If someone knows your password is a six-character string of letters, and that it has a "g" in it, what is their probability of guessing it in a single try? - 23.
-If someone knows your password is a case-sensitive six-character string of letters and numerals, and that at least one of the letters was required to be capitalized, what is their probability of guessing it in a single try?
+If a standard die is tossed three times consecutively, what is the probability that each result is higher than the one before? - 17.
+If three standard dice are tossed, what is the probability that the total on all three dice is at least 17? - 18.
+What is the probability of having exactly two identical letters in a randomly selected string of three letters? - 19.
+Events are called independent when the second event's probability is not affected by the outcome of the first event.
+Which of the questions above involve independent events?